Canada-Germany relations

 Canada and Germany enjoy a close and friendly partnership, reflected in our active cooperation on the international stage as well as our healthy trade and investment relations.
 Canada and Germany are like-minded global partners and allies with a shared commitment to bolstering multilateralism and the rules-based international order, including most recently through the Alliance for Multilateralism.
 Long-standing partners in the North Atlantic Treaty Organization (NATO), we cooperate closely on security and defence issues, and are also both members of the G7 and G20, the Organisation for Economic Co-operation and Development (OECD), and the World Trade Organization (WTO).
 In these, and other international organizations, we champion common values and interests in areas such as human rights, democracy and the rule of law, international peace and security, global trade, and the environment and combatting climate change.

 To further enhance the already strong bilateral Canadian-German relations, the German-Canadian High Level Steering Group on Bilateral Cooperation was established in September 2021.
 The Steering Group brings together senior officials from the German and Canadian federal governments to strengthen cooperation in a wide range of fields, including peace and security; climate change, energy and natural resources; and, innovation, digitalization and the economy.
-The Steering Group meets annually and held its third meeting in May 2024.
+The Steering Group meets annually and last met in May 2024.

 The Embassy of Canada to Germany is situated in the heart of Berlin where the Berlin Wall used to divide the eastern and western parts of the city.
 Canada has consulates in the cities of Munich and Düsseldorf as well as an Honorary Consul in Stuttgart.
 Those consulates focus on assistance to Canadians as well as trade promotion and investment relations.